Government shutdown stops FDA food safety inspections

 This means FDA inspectors are not looking for salmonella in breakfast cereal, E. coli in romaine lettuce, or listeria in ice cream.
 Companies can still make their own checks, of course, and the FDA is still announcing those recalls.

 Foreign food inspections are also continuing, almost as normal, because they’re considered so important.
 But the FDA has virtually stopped inspecting domestic food production facilities, which could mean threats to the public are going undetected.
 “We’re doing everything we can to try to maintain our basic consumer protection role.
-That’s our focus,” Gottlieb said.
+That’s our focus,” Gottlieb said in an interview late Tuesday.

 The question of who has to stop operations during a government shutdown depends on funding.
 Some agencies, including the National Institutes of Health and the Centers for Disease Control and Prevention, got specific funding from Congress last year.
 But FDA did not.